 - The biggest drawback is that there are no refunds in Bitcoins, like what payment processing services and credit cards offer.
 So, those affected by frauds end up losing their money because Bitcoin does not refund.

-- Bitcoin mining takes up a lot of power and the biggest mining companies are in China where the power is derived from coal plants.
+- Bitcoin cloud mining takes up a lot of power and the biggest mining companies are in China where the power is derived from coal plants.
 The smog caused as a result makes the environment unsafe for people.